-- St. John's CEP School has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Report these using CPOMS - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+- The Federation of St Martin's and Seabrook CEP School's has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff Where there are concerns regarding possible mental health problems for pupils, staff should: - o Speak to the mental Health Lead, SENCO, FLO or SLT and discuss further support processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
+They are able to refer to Early Help, Homestart, CAHMS, Church Street Project, Project Salus and many more agencies. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+This is delivered through our PSHE and RSE curriculum Jigsaw.